-North Wales Wildlife Trust will be providing a Boat washing service by the end pontoon of the Boat House hardstanding.
+We will provide a boat washing service for the June Regatta by the end pontoon of the Boat House hardstanding.

 Social Media

 Subscribe to our Instagram or Twitter accounts, canoesprintUK, where we'll be sharing sprint-related photos and videos.